mchan-fr/clipnotes-ai-summarizer/README.md

 ```

 ### 👋 Personal Note

-This project was built by [Marcus Chan](https://www.linkedin.com/in/marcusdchan/) to explore the intersection of generative AI and applied editorial innovation.
-It reflects a learning journey toward hands-on GenAI fluency.
+This project was built by [Marcus Chan](https://www.linkedin.com/in/marcuschan/) to explore the intersection of generative AI and applied editorial innovation.
+It reflects an ongoing journey to blend storytelling expertise with growing AI fluency.